-A SHAKESPEARE TALE – Inocencio Alvarez and Manin Garcia were two Cuban Cigars enthusiasts who created one of the most extraordinarily successful cigar brands in the world.
-It was the factory workers – considered illiterate, who enjoyed a Shakespeare education and inspired the famous name.
-They often requested to be read the story of Romeo and Juliet as they worked.
+A SHAKESPEARIAN TALE – Inocencio Alvarez and Manin Garcia were two cigar aficionados who created one of the most extraordinarily successful brands in the Cuban cigars world.
+It was the factory workers, who enjoyed a Shakespeare education and inspired the famous name.
+They often requested to be read the story of Romeo and Juliet as they were rolling away.
 Translating the play to Spanish – Romeo y Julieta was born in 1875 and bloomed from there on after.
-Numerous tasting awards were won.
-Four gold medals between 1885 and 1900.
-While the partnership Alvarez and Garcia created, undisputedly effective and almost as star-crossed as the lovers they named their brand after, it was a well-cultured and affluent businessman, who crafted the legacy Romeo y Julieta Cigars known today.
+Numerous tasting awards were won - gaining four gold medals between 1885 and 1900.
+While the partnership Alvarez and Garcia created, indisputably effective and almost as star-crossed as the lovers they named their brand after, it was a well-cultured and affluent businessman, who catapulted the brand into a huge success.

-A PRIME MINSTER’S DEVOTION – As discussed in our post: Romeo y Julieta Cigars: Legacy to Churchill, Winston became their most famous customer.
+A PRIME MINSTER’S DEVOTION – Winston Churchill soon became their most famous customer.
 Although smoking Cuban Cigars since his visit to Havana as a journalist in 1895, it was in 1946 that Churchill professed his love for Romeo y Julieta, calling them his favourite.
-To show him appreciation, the company produced a cigar in his honour – the Romeo y Julieta Churchills Cigar.
-With a burst of complex and rich flavours – imagine sweet vanilla combining with a delicious chocolate, cedar and fruits, the habano is 178mm long by a 47 ring gauge.
+The company produced the Romeo y Julieta Churchills Cigar, to show their appreciation to him.
+It delivers a burst of complex and rich flavours – imagine sweet vanilla combining delicious chocolate, cedar and fruits.
+The Habano is 178mm long by a 47 ring gauge.
 Due to popularity, the range has extended to both petit and wide formats.
-Considered a classic among all cigar aficonados – if you haven’t smoked yet, we undoubtedly recommend, the Romeo y Julieta Wide Churchills Gran Reserva Cosecha 2009 Cigar.
-With tobacco from Cuba’s best tobacco-growing region, this cigar has undergone an ageing process of five years, honing its distinctive and delightful flavours.

-CIGAR NATIONALISATION – Fernandez passed away in 1954, and never got to witness what happened to habanos five years later – perhaps a blessing.
-Once Castro came to power and nationalised the cigar industry, Romeo y Julieta became divided.
+CIGAR NATIONALISATION – Fernandez sadly passed away in 1954 - missing the events that changed Habanos five years later.
+Once Fidel Castro came to power and nationalised the cigar industry, Romeo y Julieta became divided.
 Part of the brand moved to the Dominican Republic, whilst to this day, the government own the Cuban Romeo y Julieta Cigars.
-Still remaining with the respect of boasting some of the best cigars for sale online, we can’t help but wonder if the parting of the brand, mirrors the separation of Romeo and Juliet.
+We can’t help but wonder if the parting of the brand, mirrors the separation of Romeo and Juliet.